Posts

 I first came across Rose Cook’s poetry when another blogger put up “A Poem for Someone Who Is Juggling Her Life.”
 I love this poem and I’ve shared it here, as well.

 Sometime this winter I decided I would like to take a longer look at Cook, and I ordered a copy of Notes from a Bright Field (Cultured Llama Publishing, 2013; “Juggling” is included in this volume).
-Cook lives in England and is also a photographer and a performer.
+Cook lives in England and in addition to being a “beloved poet,” is also a photographer and a performer.

 Her poems are not obscure or difficult (which is territory I keep plunging into, during this month-long trek through poetry books), but they are nuanced.
 I love how she opens the book with these lines: “How to begin my song? / Two geese fly over / creaking love, / but how shall I start?”
 Although it’s hard to pinpoint a single theme for this book, the notion of a traveler — through fields, down unexpected roads, through life — is certainly possible.